 As per the report, the HR software market is expected to reach 33.57 billion by 2028 (from 15.59 billion in 2020, a growth rate of 10%).

 Moreover, Companies that made the switch to an HR Process automation system reported 90% time savings on administrative tasks.
 With these enormous benefits of HR process automation coming on the table it’s truly time for enterprises to embrace the new wave of technologies.

-However, one of the significant challenges that cannot be ignored by the HR department is that there are various technological skills required by the counterpart who would work with bots.
+One of the significant challenges that cannot be ignored by the HR department is that there are various technological skills required by the counterpart who would work with bots.
 Working with bots requires an interdepartmental approach.
 Varied skills are essential to working with bots and will have to be cross-trained; HR Professionals will need to know how to handle these various systems.

 People working with RPA as tools need to understand not only functional but also technical details to an extent.
 Also, they need to have sharp analytical and problem-solving skills to analyze the challenges that appear from various angles.
 Working with robots might seem pretty hard, especially because both technical and soft skills are required.
-However, with the selection of right tool for RPA, the technical understanding requirement can be minimized to a negligible level allowing you to concentrate only on the functional aspect of the process to be automated.
+However, with the selection of the right tool for RPA, the technical understanding requirement can be minimized to a negligible level allowing you to concentrate only on the functional aspect of the process to be automated.

-Given the need for HR professionals to ensure smooth integration of men and machines, HR must also upgrade their understanding of technology and start engaging in constructive conversations with the technical team working on the forefront of this emerging new technology.
+Given the need for HR professionals to ensure smooth integration of men and machines, HR must also upgrade their understanding of technology and start engaging in constructive conversations with the technical team working at the forefront of this emerging new technology.